Last updated: 3 July 2026

-The good news is that Microsoft is not just raising prices.
-They are bundling in security, AI, data governance, and device management features that previously cost extra.
-The bad news is that if you do not act before your next renewal, you will pay more without necessarily getting more value.
-Here is what is changing and what you should do about it.
+The good news is that Microsoft did not just raise prices.
+It bundled in security, AI, data governance, and device management features that previously cost extra.
+The bad news is that if you renew without a licence review, you will pay more without necessarily getting more value.
+Here is what changed and what to do about it now.

 The changes for small and medium businesses: